UniversalRobots/Universal_Robots_ROS_Driver/README.md

 ### Replacing the robot description

-In a real-world scenario you will want to replace the robot description with a description containing the whole scene where the robot is acting in.
-For this, all the bringup launchfiles offer the argument `robot_description_file` that should point to a launchfile loading the robot description.
+In a real-world scenario, you will want to replace the robot description with a description containing the whole scene where the robot is acting.
+For this, all the bring-up launchfiles offer the argument `robot_description_file` that should point to a launchfile loading the robot description.

-While the `load_urXXX.launch` files from the [ur_description](http://wiki.ros.org/ur_description) package contain a lot of arguments to change the robot model, this driver only forwards the `kinematics_config` parameter file.
+While the `load_urXXX.launch` files from the [ur_description](http://wiki.ros.org/ur_description) package contains a lot of arguments to change the robot model, this driver only forwards the `kinematics_config` parameter file.
 For further adaption please create your own `load_urXXX.launch` file that fits your application and pass this to the `urXXX_bringup.launch` files from this package.

-If you prefer decoupling loading the robot description and starting the driver, you can start the `ur_control.launch` launchfile directly after the `robot_description` has been uploaded to the parameter server.
+If you prefer decoupling loading the robot description and starting the driver, you can start the `ur_control.launch` launch file directly after the `robot_description` has been uploaded to the parameter server.

 ## Troubleshooting